clabordec/kevtech/active_directory/account_creation.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create the user named `Help Desk` and give the user admin rights
+- Create the following users:
+    - Help Desk
+    - Patty
+    - Jane Foster
+    - Jamie Verges
+    - Eric Madson
+    - Alex Bertzy
-- Verify that the user has admin rights
+- For the user `Help Desk`, Verify that the user has admin rights
-- Create a security group named `IT`
+- Create the following OUs:
+    - IT
+    - HR
+    - Engineers
 - Assign `Help Desk` to the `IT` security group
+- Assign `Patty`, `Jane Foster`, `Jamie Verges` to the HR OU
+- Assign `Eric Madson` and `Alex Bertzy` to the Engineers OU

 <br>